heroImg

 Züs Blimp Storage

 Züs Blimp Storage offers a secure and scalable cloud storage solution built on a decentralized storage model.
-In terms of security, its private proxy re-encryption caters to confidentiality needs in industries like healthcare.
+In terms of security, its private proxy re-encryption caters to confidentiality needs in industries like government, healthcare, legal, and banking, and in departments of HR, legal, finance, and sales for an enterprise.

 Moreover, it goes beyond basic redundancy by allowing IT managers to easily add geo-diverse redundancy at minimal cost, unlike replication strategies that require full data duplication.